Put on a parka but don’t panic! Here's what to do

 To learn the right answer, and not be left out in the cold, we checked with Nick Weran (Sheet Metal Worker ’01), owner of City Furnace Mechanical, which he started in 2003 and has grown to include three other staff, including gasfitters and plumbers.

-Here are five things to do should that precious, primary source of heat fail you.
+Here are five things to do should that precious appliance fail you.

 1. Turn on your thermostat